Toward a Thinker/Doer Alliance: A Grand Strategy for Liberty Advocates

 - What strategies might dissuade firms from rent-seeking, cronyism?
 Can one encourage virtue in the corporate world?
 Can labeling, charges of hypocrisy, be effective?

 - Review books such as “Excuse Me, Professor” providing counters to anti-capitalist charges.
 Review these and consider which might (or might not) persuade your liberal, conservative or libertarian friends?
 Can you craft narratives more persuasive to each value type?
 Might you not develop on-line panels of the key cultural value groups (egalitarian, hierarchic, individualist) and use these to market test your communiques?

-- Videos – Have you seen I, Pencil?
-Might you expand that idea to incorporate the Das Adam Smith problem
+- Videos – Have you seen I, Pencil: The Movie?
+Might you expand that idea to incorporate the Adam Smith problem

 - Business History (Burton Folsom) Examine some attacks on business?
 Nestle infant milk formula attack, plastics, chemicals, coal...